peterhinch/micropython-nano-gui/README.md

 Usage with `uasyncio` is discussed [here](./ASYNC.md).
 In summary the GUI works well with `uasyncio` but the blocking which occurs during transfer of the framebuffer to the display may affect more demanding applications.
+Some display drivers have an additional asynchronous refresh method.
+This may optionally be used to mitigate the resultant latency.

 ###### [Contents](./README.md#contents)